walkerlala/MISC/README.md

 ====================================

 Recently I have to configure some routers to suit my need.
 Those routers are all of MIPS, with some in little endianness and others in big endianness.
 All the routers are running OpenWrt, a tiny little Linux distro that is built specifically for router.
-My job is compiling a 802.1x authentication program so that it can work in the router.
+My job is compiling a 802.1x authentication program so that it can run in the router.
 Unfortunately, the routers have too little memory(16 M) and flash storage(64 M) to host a gcc compiler(and I have no interest in using other compiler for compatibility issue).
 So I have to build a cross compiler on my own x86_64 Linux box, cross compile the program, send it over ssh to the routers and then start it internally in routers.

 As well-known by any one who himself have build a compiler by hand itself, it is intimidating and time consuming.
 In this post, I try to explain the procedures needed to achieve that.
 Hopefully that would be helpful.